MatuaDoc/OnslowCollege.github.io/12dtc/projman/processes.md

 ## Task 2

-Create a decomposition table version of your to-do list.
+Create a decomposition table version of your to-do list from task 1 — but make the following iterative changes:

+- students were surveyed and everybody in the class agree they would prefer Japanese mayonnaise instead of wasabi paste
+- self-raising flour is too expensive.
+The teacher would prefer to use regular flour and baking powder

 ## Task 3

-Create a mind map version of your to-do list.
+Create a mind map version of your decomposition table from task 2 — but make the following iterative changes:

+- students were surveyed and everybody in the class agree they don't like avocado
+- some students can't have dairy so some pancakes will need to be made with a milk alternative

 ## Task 4

-Evaluate each method of decomposition by creating PMI tables for each:
+Evaluate each method of decomposition by creating PMI tables for each type:

 ### To-do list